Anaman01/0x01-shell_permissions/0x01-shell_permissions/README.md

 Group: no permission at all
-Other users: all the permissions chmod 753 hello-a script that sets the mode of the file hello to this:
+Other users: all the permissions chmod 753 hello-a script that sets the mode of the file hello to this: chmod --reference=olleh hello- a script that sets the mode of the file hello the same as olleh’s mode.